 A credit risk analyst analyses the risk which the organization faces because of its clients or customers defaulting on loans, credit and also the ones which do not pay for goods or services.

 A career in the credit risk analyst role fetches you a salary which ranges between $29,624.75 to $37,919.68.
-Also, seniority of the role is extremely crucial while deciding the salary of the credit risk analyst.
+Also, seniority of the role is extremely crucial while deciding the credit risk analyst salary.

 This role is extremely important for the investment banks and investment companies.
 A credit risk analyst in the investment banking sector helps to find out which institution to trust while purchasing a product such as an exotic option.
 Hence, a credit risk analyst helps against such counterparty risks.